aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 Counting Cars
 =============

-This tutorial demonstrates using the ``dabble.statistics`` node to count the number of cars travelling across a highway over time and the ``draw.legend`` node to display the relevant statistics.
+This tutorial demonstrates using the :mod:`dabble.statistics` node to count the number of cars travelling across a highway over time and the :mod:`draw.legend` node to display the relevant statistics.

 Create a new PeekingDuck project, download the `highway cars video
 <http://orchard.dnsalias.com:8100/highway_cars.mp4>`_ and save it into the project